Quinault Consultations Program

 The Quinault Consultations Program provides expertise and guidance for individuals, agencies, organizations or businesses prior to ground-disturbing activities such as timber harvest on the Quinault Indian Nation and within the Nation’s areas of interest, primarily within the Chehalis watershed.
 Consultation with the tribe is a requirement before any actions are taken.

 Federal agencies must consult with Indian tribes that attach religious and cultural significance to historic properties, regardless of their location.
 The goal of the Quinault Consultations Program is to protect cultural and natural resources such as archaeological sites, traditional indigenous use sites, forests, clean air and water, fish and wildlife in addition to the habitat that all require to survive and thrive.

-The Quinault Division of Natural Resources has established a Tribal Cultural Resource Specialist to manage its cultural resource/archaeological responsibilities.
+The Quinault Indian Nation has established a Tribal Historic Preservation Office to manage its cultural resource/archaeological responsibilities.
 At this time, agencies with programs within the Quinault area of interest should contact the Tribal Historic Preservation Office for National Historic Preservation Act Section 106, and Washington State Executive Order 05-05 compliance.

 Cultural Resource Specialist, Justine James, Jr » 360.276.8215 x7330